 Interview with Dan Shipman – Full Torque Fitness

-The following is from an interview I did with Dan on February 6, 2020, to share with people how they can indeed be over 50 and fit.
+The following is from an interview I did with Dan on February 6, 2020 (watch the full interview above), to share with people how they can indeed be over 50 and fit.
 Basically, it’s all about the best way to start exercising again whether you’ve been an athlete in the past or never worked out before.

 Dan shared that his unique approach to helping people comes from his interest in how athletes train to avoid injury as much as they do to build muscle.
 He starts working with people by making sure their body is moving correctly and they are pain-free.
 Then he begins to build strength and agility.
 This approach is perfect for those of us that want to be over 50 and fit which are the most of his clientele.
 This is exactly why I got such great results from working with Dan.